 In the first three years of life, a child’s brain grows faster than at any other time.
 While academic foundations are an important area of focus, technology may not be a suitable replacement for some of the traditional teaching practices.
 Music and movement is one of those traditional teaching methods that is sometimes left out of day care and preschool program schedules.
 We all know that children love music but is it really needed for healthy child development?

 The answer is a resounding yes!
 Music and movement integrates physical, cognitive, and social and emotional learning domains for a whole-child approach to learning.
-Music and movement programs don’t just provide infants, toddlers and pre-schoolers a fun activity; educational research is affirming that it provides critical skills necessary for learning.
+Music and movements programs don’t just provide infants, toddlers and pre-schoolers a fun activity; educational research is affirming that it provides critical skills necessary for learning.
 The potential benefits include the following physical, cognitive, and social and emotional learning domains.

 - Developing small motor skills

 - Improving balance and coordination